zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

    subscribers.
 So, chose carefully the configurations :kconfig:option:`CONFIG_ZBUS_MSG_SUBSCRIBER_NET_BUF_POOL_SIZE` and :kconfig:option:`CONFIG_HEAP_MEM_POOL_SIZE`.
-They are crucial to a proper VDED execution (delivery garantee) considering message subscribers.
+They are crucial to a proper VDED execution (delivery guarantee) considering message subscribers.

 .. warning::
    Subscribers will receive only the reference of the changing channel.
 A data loss may be perceived